jmiiller/dns_shark/README.md

 ## How to use

-DNS Shark is a command line application, named `dns_shark`.
+DNS Shark can be used in two distinct ways.
+Firstly, DNS Shark can be used as a command line application, named `dns_shark`.
+Secondly, DNS Shark can be imported into your own project and interacted with via the developer API defined in the `Resolver` class, which is imported from `dns_shark.dns_resolver`.

 To resolve a domain name, call the program with two required arguments:
 1. The IP address of a DNS server.
 (The domain name resolution process will begin with this specified DNS server.)